Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Prompt Engineering for Utterance Classification

-We analyze classroom interaction data from \citet{webb2023learning}.
-The dataset includes observations of 20 third-grade students (9 male, 11 female) from a classroom located in a low-income urban community in Southern California.
+We analyze classroom interaction data from \citet{webb2023learning}, which includes observations of 20 third-grade students from a classroom located in a low-income urban community in Southern California.
 Researchers collected data over a five-month period, during which time they recorded six one-hour math lessons using strategically placed cameras to capture comprehensive classroom interactions between teachers and students, as well as interactions among students.
-The recordings were carefully transcribed to include contextual information, including speaker identities, timestamps, and job specifications.
-Initially, students' mathematics performance was assessed with the California Standards Test (CST) \citep{starprogram}.
-Due to the statewide transition in the assessment framework, however, the final performance was assessed by the author-developed multiplication and division test \citep{webb2023learning}.
-The pre-test, based on CST, yielded a mean score of 369.35 (SD = 54.31).
-The post-test, specifically designed to assess problem-solving strategies and accuracy, resulted in a mean score of 15.08 out of 24 (SD = 6.49).
+The recordings were carefully transcribed to include contextual information, including speaker identities, timestamps, and task descriptions.

 To analyze the dialogue transcripts, we apply a classification framework developed by \citet{webb2014engaging}, which categorizes classroom interactions into two primary types: explaining own ideas (EXP) and engaging with others' ideas (EOI).
 The EXP category represents instances where students articulate their mathematical reasoning, present novel approaches, or provide justification for their solutions.
 This category includes explanations offered in response to challenges or to elucidate their thought processes.
 EOI represents students' responses to and elaboration upon their peers' contributions.
 Following \citet{webb2014engaging}, EOI interactions are further differentiated into three distinct levels of engagement: low engagement, characterized by simple acknowledgments or agreement; medium engagement, demonstrated through specific reference to details or clarifying questions; and high engagement, manifested in the contribution of new information or the enhancement of peers' ideas.
 For example, a response of \say{Yes, that makes sense} represents low engagement, while asking \say{How does that make it easier?} exemplifies medium engagement.
 High engagement is evidenced by responses that extend or refine peers' ideas with additional mathematical insights or alternative approaches.